 - Most internal pages will use the Default template.
-Special templates are available for Contact page, Directory, News Listing, Event Listing.
+Special templates (as mentioned above) are also available for Contact page, Directory, News Listing, Event Listing, and Research Project Listing.

 There are multiple menu options available.
 Understanding how to use them will improve your site visitor experience and ability to move around your site.

 The most important menu on your site is the Main Menu.
 This menu guides visitors through your site.
 All links — at every level of the menu — must be to CONTENT ON THIS SITE.
 Do NOT link to external sites, documents or try to have a non-working or home link here.
 Use the various link components to link to external content from your site.